No items found.

 Under the Art in the Community Program

-MoCA-Americas presents Descendencias, a collective exhibition featuring six Cuban women artists who explore lineage as a living, embodied memory.
-Through photography, performance, and symbolic portraiture, these artists reveal how identity is shaped—claimed, questioned, and transformed—across generations.
-With poetic and often provocative gestures, their works trace the invisible threads that connect personal history to collective inheritance, offering a multilayered meditation on ancestry, presence, and reinvention.
+MoCA‑Americas presented Descendencias, a collective exhibition that featured six Cuban women artists who explored lineage as a living, embodied memory.
+Through photography, performance, and symbolic portraiture, these artists revealed how identity **was shaped—claimed, questioned, and transformed—**across generations.
+With poetic and often provocative gestures, their works traced the invisible threads that connected personal history to collective inheritance, offering a multilayered meditation on ancestry, presence, and reinvention.

 Lineages